harukafreeze/harukafreeze/README.md

 - ⚡ Fun fact: ...
 -->

-A Master's student at **Northeast Agricultural University (NEAU)**, with a passion for leveraging AI to solve challenges in Drug Discovery.
+A Master's student at **Northeast Agricultural University (NEAU)**, with a passion for leveraging AI to solve challenges.
 My background is in Statistics, and I'm dedicated to bridging rigorous statistical principles with cutting-edge deep learning models.

 ---